Frequently Asked Questions

 What makes me eligible for the Service Year Option?

-For the Service Year Option program, you must be a resident of Maryland for the preceding 12 months.
-You also must have graduated from a Maryland high school or earned an equivalency diploma or certificate within the past three years (Class of 2021, 2022, 2023, and 2024).
+Currently, for the Service Year Option program, you must be a resident of Maryland for the preceding 12 months.
+You also must have graduated from a Maryland high school or earned an equivalency diploma or certificate within the past three years (Class of 2022, 2023, 2024, and 2025).

 Do I have to be a Maryland resident to participate?